PeterAltmann/SSIdemo/README.md

   1. Offering, requesting, and creating verifiable credentials
   2. Verifying verifiable credentials
   3. Enabling advanced features like selective disclosure and predicate proofs

+Note that the lab numbering will not correspond to the layer numbering.

 ## Terminology and key concepts